Bigchill/python-test/README.md

 # python-test

-The project analysis the NSE index values for NIFTY during a sample time period(could be extended to real time datasets), which in return would help new stockholders in making decisions related to stock market
+The project analysis the NSE index and stock values during a sample time period(could be extended to real time datasets), which in return would help new stockholders in making decisions related to stock market

   --> average closing price fluctuations over weeks.
   --> rolling window methhodology to see data variations.